 At Globe we are committed to providing a safe and all-inclusive workplace for our employees.
 Each of our offices has a comprehensive health and safety program and we take seriously our policies with regards to equal opportunity and harassment.
 Our company has its roots as a family business and as part of that tradition, favour developing and promoting our junior staff to see them grow as part of our business, rather than recruiting externally for senior roles.
 Globe International has long sought to be a desired employer of first choice in its industry, and our ability to achieve this is evidenced by the loyalty of many of the company’s long term staff and a relatively low rate of staff turnover.

 The vast majority of the products sold by the Company are manufactured in mainland China, the USA and Mexico with long standing third party supplier partners.
 Other items representing less than 5% of overall production are produced in factories across Nicaragua, Italy, Slovakia, Vietnam, Bangladesh and Australia.
 The Company’s Ethical Sourcing Policy sets out the minimum standards we expect from our suppliers and they are required to sign-off on this policy before trade commences.
 In addition, our sourcing employees are required to sign-off a similar policy requiring them to report back to management any work-practices that they observe which do not meet our expected standards.
 Our employees and suppliers are reminded annually of our minimum standards and their obligations in this area, particularly in relation to our policies around banning both child and forced labour along with the requirement to provide a safe workplace for all.
+Due to continuing grave and systematic labour rights violations in both Uzbekistan and Turkmenistan, the company has pledged to not knowingly use cotton sourced from either of those countries’ cotton industries.
 A copy of our current Ethical Sourcing Policy is available HERE.

 Our skateboard and skate hardware components are manufactured at our dedicated partner facility, DSM, in China.
 This state of the art facility has continuously invested heavily to improve employee conditions along with a range of enhancements to maintain workplace safety.
 Employee conditions and workplace safety have been audited by third-party specialists using a Sedex Members Ethical Trade Audit (SMETA) report and minor corrective recommendations actioned, resulting in full compliance with the Ethical Trading Initiative’s (ETI) base code & local laws.